Staars/docs/docs/ULP.md

 ### Micropython and micropython-esp32-ulp (FSM only) - DEPRECATED!!

 !!!
 DO NOT USE FOR NEW PROJECTS!

+??? failure "This feature is not included in precompiled binaries"

 Only available for the ESP32 using the FSM type ULP.